ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 I thought I should know the answers, or I assumed my code was correct simply because it ran without throwing errors.
 This mindset, I've learned, can be incredibly dangerous in research.

-For the second part of my first project, which was a continuation of a paper by my colleague, [David R. Bellamy](https://davidbellamy.github.io/), I finally mustered the courage to reach out for guidance.
+For the second part of my first project, which was a continuation of a [paper](https://arxiv.org/abs/2205.09824) by former lab mates.
+One of the leading authors is [David R. Bellamy](https://davidbellamy.github.io/) who is a brilliant researcher and a great mentor.
+I finally mustered the courage to reach out for guidance.
 This decision proved invaluable.
 When David reviewed my code, we uncovered a silent error - one that didn't trigger any warnings but significantly impacted the results.
 Something as seemingly minor as the difference between `tensor.view()` and `tensor.permute()` led to substantial discrepancies in the output.